 There are a number of barriers to going online – fear of incompetence, fear of fraud preferring hard copy news and entertainment and face-to-face or telephone communication, lack of funds for kit and access, and just not understanding the huge benefits of being connected.

-However, there has been a lot of work already undertaken by the National Charity and others, so we are busy making sure we learn from their findings to increase our chances of success.
+However, there has been a lot of work already undertaken by the Age UK National Charity and other partners, so we are busy making sure we learn from their findings to increase our chances of success.

 We are also hoping to involve as many of our staff as possible in an ongoing drive to support older people to become connected.
 Probably just a few in this first pilot and then Charity-wide, in the future.
 Watch out for more updates in this news section.